ralphwetzel/theonionbox/README.md

 password to access the ControlPort.

 ## Box Operations
+Open a console and launch The Box with `python theonionbox.py`.

+As of now there is no support to run The Box as a daemon.
+Be assured that this is part of the TODO - list.

 To see your relay in action browse to the address you configured and log into the Box using the password you defined for the ConfigPort.

+Leave me a message if you encounter any issues... which might probably happen! :cold_sweat:

 Enjoy!